ev-agelos/PyBook/README.md

 ## Todo:
 - [ ] Add verification/confirmation when new user registers
-- [ ] Add option for users to add(or save) bookmarks from other users
+- [ ] Add option for users to add(or save) bookmarks from other users and maybe subscribe to them
 - [ ] Implement search functionality
 - [ ] User profile page
 - [ ] Better error responses
+- [ ] Forgot password

 ## ENDPOINTS: